-If you want to store your bottle of mead for an extended period, it’s best to check the manufacturers website and look for guidelines there.
+If you want to store your bottle of mead for an extended period, it’s best to check the manufacturer’s website and look for guidelines there.

 How to Tell if Mead Is Bad?

-The mead going bad happens most often if you brew it yourself at home and your batch got infected.
+The mead going bad happens most often if you brew it yourself at home and your batch gets infected.
 If that’s the case, toss it out.

 More often than not the mead will be safe to drink, but sometimes the flavor won’t quite hit the spot.
-If that’s the case, you can either decide to drink it either way or toss it out for quality purposes.
+If that’s the case, you can decide to drink it either way or toss it out for quality purposes.